Danish Sourdough Rye Bread (Rugbrød)

-Proving time can vary, for me this took 1 hour and 45 minutes to get to this stage, with a room temperature of 21.5C.
+Proving time can vary, for me it takes 1 hour and 30 minutes to get to this stage, with a room temperature of 21.5°C. Cracks have appeared on the surface, so it’s time to bake.
+The optimum temperature for making and proving sourdough is 18°C-23°C.

 Danish Sourdough Rye Bread (Rugbrød)